Regional Control Strategies for a Spatiotemporal SQEIAR Epidemic Model: Application to COVID-19: Introduction

-Building on these foundational works, the authors in \cite{28} recently proposed an impulsive ordinary SQEIAR epidemic model aimed at controlling the spread of COVID-19.
-While their model utilized Pontryagin’s Maximum Principle to construct an optimal control, it did not account for spatial factors or the possibility of reinfection among recovered individuals—both critical in disease transmission.
+Building on these foundational works, the authors in \cite{28} recently proposed an impulsive ordinary SQEIAR epidemic model to control the spread of COVID-19.
+While their model utilized Pontryagin’s Maximum Principle (PMP) to construct an optimal control, it did not account for spatial factors or the possibility of reinfection among recovered individuals-both critical in disease transmission.
 To address these limitations, we introduce a spatial SEIAR epidemic model that incorporates these missing elements, offering a more comprehensive and realistic approach to epidemic control.
 Our model not only considers the susceptible, exposed, asymptomatic, infected, and recovered populations but also adds a quarantined group to better capture the dynamics of disease spread.
 We aim to reduce the numbers of susceptible, exposed, asymptomatic, and infected individuals while increasing the quarantined and recovered populations.
 To achieve this, we propose two control strategies: quarantine for susceptible individuals and treatment for the infected.
-Recognizing the high cost of quarantining an entire population, we optimize quarantine measures by applying them selectively to specific regions, taking into account environmental factors that significantly influence disease transmission.
-This spatially-aware approach, combined with our focus on reinfection risks, provides a more robust framework for controlling the spread of infectious diseases.
+Recognizing the high cost of quarantining an entire population, we introduce a new strategy that applies quarantine selectively to specific regions, thereby minimizing the economic, social, and other potential impacts.
+This strategy also takes into account environmental factors that significantly influence disease transmission, and we call it \emph{Regional Quarantine}.
+We complement this strategy with treatment measures for infected individuals to save lives and help more people recover from the infection.
+This spatially aware approach, combined with our focus on reinfection risks, provides a more robust framework for controlling the spread of infectious diseases.